-Kiwi – These are usually unripe and will ripen slowly in a warm (16C) room.
-You can feel when they are starting to get soft they are usually at there best, this could take several weeks sometimes depending on the condition they arrive in.
+Kiwis are usually unripe and will ripen slowly in a warm (16C) room.
+You can feel when they are starting to get soft they are usually at their best, this could take several weeks sometimes depending on the condition they arrive in.

-Bananas – these have to be harvested green for the 7-10 day boat trip from the Caribbean.
+Bananas have to be harvested green for their 7-10 day boat trip.
 On arrival in UK they go into special ripening stores where they are held at 14C.
-Our suppliers Choice Organic in London have recently installed such a ripening room for bananas.
-So usually they come to us ready ripened with just a hint of green this allows a few days for consumer use.
+Usually they come to us ready ripened with just a hint of green, which allows a few days for consumer use.
 Sometimes due to problems of supply shortages they may not have been fully ripened before they arrive with us so we have to send them out green.
 They will ripen providing you:

 - Wrap in plastic